Calverley Old Hall: Architectural features

-Significant portions of the house have unusually escaped alteration and modernisation in later centuries.
+Unusually, significant portions of the house have escaped alteration and modernisation in later centuries.
 The oldest section of the property is the solar, believed to be of 14th-century origin.
 The great hall, which has an interesting six-bay hammerbeam roof, and the chapel have been dated to 1485–1495.
 Later additions include an accommodation wing added in the early 16th century by Sir William Calverley to house his very large family.

-During routine work on the Hall in 2021, colour was seen beneath a small piece of plaster removed from "an undistinguished little bedroom".
-Further work revealed three walls covered with painting of a very high standard in the Tudor equivalent of wallpaper, "grotesque work" based on Roman emperor Nero's Golden villa.
+During routine work on the Hall in 2021 colour was seen beneath a small piece of plaster removed from "an undistinguished little bedroom".
+Further work revealed three walls covered with paintings of a very high standard in the Tudor equivalent of wallpaper, "grotesque work" based on Roman emperor Nero's Golden villa.
 Such painting was often painted over and destroyed, but these were preserved by being covered in plaster.

 Calverley family

 The Calverley family settled in Calverley in ancient times and remained for several hundred years.
-Walter Calverley (1483-1536), was knighted at Lille in October 1513 following the battle of the Spurs.
+As landowners, the Calverleys were frequently called to military service.
+Sir William Calverley (died 1506) was summononed to fight Perkin Warbeck's army in Cornwall in September 1497.
+Walter Calverley (1483-1536) was knighted at Lille in October 1513 following the battle of the Spurs.
+His son, William Calverley, captured the Scottish laird of Orchardton at the battle of Solway Moss in 1542, and provided 20 soldiers and served as a captain in the campaign in Scotland in 1544.
+He was knighted at Ladykirk, Scottish Borders, across the Tweed from Norham Castle on 23 September 1545.

 The hall was witness to dreadful violence in April 1605, when Walter Calverley murdered two of his sons, William and Walter, after drinking heavily.
 He was tried in York for murder but refused to plead and was therefore pressed to death.
-Because of his refusal his property could not be seized by the state and passed to his surviving baby son, Henry.
+Because of his refusal his property could not be seized by the state, and it passed to his surviving baby son, Henry.
 The case inspired two Jacobean plays: